 A study carried out in October 2018 identified 152 stretches of road in Greater Manchester that will still be in breach of legal limits for NO2 in 2020 and beyond unless further action is taken.
 This includes several roads in Salford.

 The Clean Air Plan has been in development since 2018 when a Strategic Outline Case was submitted to government.
 It has been designed to meet Government’s "primary and secondary success criteria".
 GM identified several possible solutions that were assessed against these criteria.
 Modelling and analysis; engagement with stakeholders and professional experts, and assessing the performance of each option relative to each other were considered.
 GM has identified a preferred option based on delivering compliance in the "shortest possible time" and that improves air quality with the least detrimental impact on GM.

 The proposals currently include the following measures:

 |Vehicle type||Proposed daily penalty for non-compliant vehicles driving into, out of, within or through Greater Manchester||Proposed PCN charge (additional to the daily penalty)|

 |Heavy Goods Vehicles (HGVs)||£60||£120|

 |Light Goods Vehicles (LGV) such as vans and minibuses||£10 from 2023||£120|

 |Cars, motorbikes and mopeds||N/A||N/A|

-A vehicle checker has been developed to show which vehicles would be likely to pay a daily penalty to enter or travel within the Clean Air Zone.
+Some permanent and temporary discounts and exemptions are proposed.
+A vehicle checker has also been developed to give a guide as to which vehicles would be likely to pay a daily penalty to enter or travel within the Clean Air Zone.

-More detailed information about the Greater Manchester Clean Air Plan can be found from the Clean Air Greater Manchester website.
+More detailed information about the GM Clean Air Plan and consultation process can be found from the Clean Air Greater Manchester website.